Uwaseanitha10/WED_Anitha_26945_pl-Ass/README.md

     v_today DATE := TRUNC(SYSDATE);
     v_count NUMBER;
 BEGIN
-    -- Get the day name

     SELECT TO_CHAR(v_today, 'DY') INTO v_day FROM dual;

-    -- Check if today is in holiday list
     SELECT COUNT(*) INTO v_count
     FROM Public_Holidays
     WHERE Holiday_Date = v_today;

-    -- Block if it's a weekday (Mon–Fri) or holiday
     IF v_day IN ('MON', 'TUE', 'WED', 'THU', 'FRI') OR v_count > 0 THEN
         RAISE_APPLICATION_ERROR(-20001, 'Modifications not allowed on weekdays or holidays.');
     END IF;